 In addition, 40 CFR 112.7 requires that additional facilities, procedures, methods or equipment not yet fully operational must be discussed in this SPCC Plan.
 This discussion must include details regarding installation and operational startup.
-Therefore, the following general activities must be completed prior to the CLT Airport being in full conformance with this SPCC Plan requirements:
+There are no additional facilities, procedures, methods or equipment not yet fully operational that must be discussed in this SPCC Plan.